Skip to Content

 Adult Attachment In Two-Dimensional Model

-Not only do children develop attachment styles, but adults also exhibit distinct attachment patterns that influence their interpersonal relationships.
+Adults also exhibit distinct attachment patterns that influence their interpersonal relationships.

 Adult attachment styles, like those formed during childhood, shape individuals’ understanding, expectations, and behaviors within adult relationships.